Medivators Scope Buddy: Guide to Setup, Use, and Care

 Sure, you can handle basic cleaning and tubing swaps.
 But if your Scope Buddy's acting up beyond that, calling in a specialist is just smart business.

-Companies like MedService Repair sell parts, offer service contracts, and can assist with your unit's care.
-They know the quirks of Medivators Scope Buddy compatible models.
-They've seen it all, and they're better at spotting small issues before they become large invoices.
+MedService Repair can provide service parts in addition to full service agreements to cover your equipment.
+We know the quirks of Medivators Scope Buddy compatible models.
+We've seen it all, and we are better at spotting small issues before they become large invoices.

-And don't forget: working with an experienced service partner often means you'll have access to OEM parts and warranty options.
+And don't forget: working with an experienced service partner often means you'll have access to OEM quality parts and warranty options at a significant discount to OEM prices!

 Wrapping It Up